-Form BD Schedule A lists direct owners and Schedule B indirect owners of the broker-dealer.
+8 Form BD Schedule A lists direct owners, and Schedule B lists indirect owners, of the broker-dealer.
 Except in certain circumstances, immediate family members of such owners are also restricted.
 Rule 2790 excludes from this category of Restricted Person all persons on Schedules A and B with ownership interests under 10%.
 Rule 2790 also excludes owners of a "Limited Business broker-dealer," defined as a broker-dealer whose authorization to engage in the securities business is limited solely to the purchase and sale of investment company/variable contracts securities and direct participation program securities.
-Rule 2790 also restricts 10% owners of certain non-listed public companies listed on Schedule A and 25% owners of such companies listed on Schedule B.
+Rule 2790 also restricts 10% owners of certain nonlisted public companies listed on Schedule A and 25% owners of such companies listed on Schedule B.

-The Prior Rule allowed sales of Hot Issue Securities to foreign investment companies, provided that the Member allocating shares to the foreign company received a written certification from an attorney or accountant licensed in the United States or in the foreign company's home jurisdiction to the effect that: (A) the fund had 100 or more investors; (B) the fund was listed on a foreign exchange or authorized for sale to the public by a foreign regulatory authority; (C) no more than 5% of the fund assets were to be invested in the Hot Issue Securities being offered; and (D) no person owning more than 5% of the shares of the fund was within certain categories of Restricted Person.
-Rule 2790 eliminates requirements (A) and (C), as well as the requirement for (Continued on next page...)
+9 The Prior Rule allowed sales of Hot Issue Securities to foreign investment companies, provided that the Member allocating shares to the foreign investment company received a written certification from an attorney or accountant licensed in the United States or in the foreign investment company's home jurisdiction to the effect that: (A) the foreign investment company had 100 or more investors; (B) the foreign investment company was listed on a foreign exchange or authorized for sale to the public by a foreign regulatory authority; (C) no more than 5% of the foreign investment company's assets were to be invested in the Hot Issue Securities being offered; and (D) no person owning more than 5% of the shares of the foreign investment company was within certain categories of Restricted Person.
+Rule 2790 eliminates requirements (A) and (C), as well as the requirement for an attorney or accountant certification.
+Nevertheless, the new general requirements for written verification initially and confirmation every 12 months (described below), would apply.